Nebraskinator/StreetFighter2AI/README.md

 Self Play
 ======
 - Instead of performing a Monte-Carlo tree search, actions are selected through a truncated search.
 The outputs of the Policy network are ranked and the highest-ranking moves are evaluated through a look-ahead search.
+During the look-ahead search, actions are chosen based on the maximum output of the Policy network.
+This ensures that the future value of an action is estimated in the context of the current policy.
 - Policy exploration is not random.
 It is guided by an adversarial Exploration network.
-- During training, actions are selected with a probability based on their estimated value.
+- In self play during training, actions are selected with a probability based on their estimated value.
+This ensures that some off-policy actions are observed to help train the Value network.
 - Games are saved to file instead of loaded directed into the replay_buffer.
 - Gifs of each game are saved during training because they are fun to watch.

-Training
+Network Training
 ======
 - Games are loaded from file to fill the replay_buffer.
 - Experiences are sampled using Prioritized Experience Replay.
 - Policy network is trained to the results of the truncated search during self play.
-The policy trains directly to the predicted relative value of each move from the look-ahead search.
+The policy trains directly to the relative predicted value of each move from the look-ahead search.
 - Value network is trained to the time-discounted future value + discounted accumulated future reward
 - Reward network is trained to the reward values
+- Dynamics network is trained by unrolling future actions, policies, rewards, and values from the game history and training using the output of the Dynamics network as the hidden state.
 - Exploration network is trained to the predicted policy from the Policy network.
 The loss value for the policy network is reduced by a fraction of the exploration network's loss.
 This guides the policy towards strategies it has not tried previously.